Female healthcare professional talking with an elderly male patient

 • When patients are coming to the surgery for other appointments, make sure you check their eligibility for the shingles vaccination.
 If eligible, encourage them to book an appointment for the shingles vaccination

 • When there is an opportunity to co-administer vaccinations, ensure that you are prepared to do this effectively.
-For example, if a patient is coming in for one of the vaccines shown below, and you intend to co-administer SHIGRIX (herpes zoster vaccine, recombinant, adjuvanted), then make sure you are organised in advance.
+For example, if a patient is coming in for one of the vaccines shown below, and you intend to co-administer SHINGRIX (herpes zoster vaccine, recombinant, adjuvanted), then make sure you are organised in advance.
 However, don't only rely on opportunistic vaccinations!
 As per SHINGRIX SPC, SHINGRIX can be given concomitantly (at different injection sites) with:

 • Unadjuvanted inactivated seasonal influenza vaccine